The story

 Now it's a chapter operating system.

 Every chair role gets their own surface.
 The board gets a shared calendar that warns when chairs schedule conflicts.
-Members get a private space for reflections, lifeline, and forum tooling.
-SAP partners get their own portal where they can only see what's been opened to them.
+Members get a private space for private notes, a life timeline, and peer-group tooling.
+Partners get their own portal where they can only see what's been opened to them.
 It all started as one chair's frustration.
-The philosophy hasn't changed: built by an EO chair, for EO chairs, running real chapters today.
+The philosophy hasn't changed: built by a chapter leader, for chapter leaders, running real chapters today.

 Want this for your chapter?